franzenzenhofer/qrpwd/readme.md

 ## Installation

+To install qrpwd, follow these steps:

 1. Clone the repository or download the source files.
-2. Navigate to the project directory and run `npm install`.
+2. Navigate to the project directory.
+3. Run `npm install` to install the dependencies.
+4. Run `npm link` to make it a global command line tool.

 ## Usage